hkrickybjjdev/digital-sales-monorepo/docs/architecture.md

 - Separation of read and write paths
 - Asynchronous processing for non-critical operations
 - Optimized database access patterns for high-traffic periods
+- **Scalability of the `accounts` module, especially during user creation and subscription management, should be considered.**
+- **Caching of organization, group, and role data to reduce database load.**
-- **Selective Extraction Strategy**: Design modules to be extractable into separate workers if specific components need independent scaling
+- Selective Extraction Strategy: Design modules to be extractable into separate workers if specific components need independent scaling

 ## Monitoring and Observability